-At Long Beach Community Garden, the spirit of sharing is growing
+At Long Beach Community Garden, the rules come with rewards

 -- Jeff Spurrier

 Dispatches from community gardens are posted here every Wednesday.
 For an easy way to follow headlines, join our Facebook page dedicated to gardening in the West.